natbusa/cassandra_mock/README.md

 ```
 ## Define an initial data load

-Cassandra in memory uses just two dictionaries :)
+Cassandra in memory uses just one python dictionary! :)
-One for the data, the other for the indices.
+Top keys of this dictionary are 'data' and 'index', obviously one for the data, the other for the indices.

-Types are not enforced.

 ```python
 CDB_DATA = {